 - Accurately complete notebook materials

-- Take each test on time during the designated course period
+- Take each written test during the designated course period

 - Maintain Academic Honesty in all my work